andrew/ultimate-awesome/README.md

 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
 - [awesome-beatsaber](https://github.com/lasseborly/awesome-beatsaber) - Manually curated collection of ressources, plugins and guides for the game Beat Saber.
-- [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [Awesome-linux](https://github.com/LinuxUsersGroup-NU/Awesome-linux) -  🐧 A list of awesome projects and resources that make Linux even more awesome. 🐧  Credits to: aleksandar-todorovic/awesome-linux.
 - [awesome-retail-technology](https://github.com/lloydshanks/awesome-retail-technology) - A curated list of awesome retail software, platforms, podcasts, and conferences.
 - [awesome-design-list](https://github.com/luisberns/awesome-design-list) - Product and UX Design Resources.